unibz-seis2022-transcripts/snekuino/arduino-game/README.md

 The source code is organised using the PlatformIO extension for VS Code.
 Therefore, just open this folder (the one that holds the `platformio.ini` file) in VS Code and then the extension should be able to build and upload the program to the board.

-Otherwise, for using the Arduino IDE, move the files from the `src` folder into a folder called `snak_arduino` and open this new folder in the IDE.
+Otherwise, for using the Arduino IDE, move the files from the `src` folder into a folder called `Snak_Arduino` and open the `Snak_Arduino.ino` file in the IDE.
 Then, also the necessary libraries need to be installed.
 They can be found in the `platformio.ini` file in the `lib_deps` section.